timvisee/ffsend/ROADMAP.md

   - Give all files the default expiry flag if not set (with uncertainty flag)
 - Create history command
 - History compiler flag
-- Incognito mode, to not remember files `--incognito`
 - Automatically get owner token, from file history when setting password
 - Allow file/directory archiving on upload
 - Allow unarchiving on download